 Graduating Students of M.E.
-Environmental Engineering programme wil l have 0 0
+Environmental Engineering programme will have

 Programme Outcomes (POs) Graduate Attributes (GAs) PO1.
 Acquire in-depth knowledge of specific discipline or Scholarship of Knowledge professional area, including wider and global perspective, with an ability to discriminate, evaluate, analyze and synthesize existing and new knowledge, and integration of the same for enhancement of knowledge.
 PO2.
-Analyze complex engineering problems critically; apply independent judgment for synthesizing information to Critical Thinking make intellectual and/or creative advances for conducting research in a wider theoretical, practical and policy context.
-PO3.
+Analyze complex engineering problems critically; apply independent judgment for synthesizing information to make intellectual and/or creative advances for conducting research in a wider theoretical, practical and policy context.
+Critical Thinking PO3.
 Think laterally and originally, conceptualize and solve engineering problems, evaluate a wide range of potential solutions for those problems and arrive at feasible, optimal solutions after considering public health and safety, cultural, societal and environmental factors in the core areas of expertise.
 Problem Solving PO4.
 Extract information pertinent to unfamiliar problems through literature survey and experiments, apply appropriate research methodologies, techniques and tools, design, conduct experiments, analyze and interpret data, demonstrate higher order skill and view things in a broader perspective, contribute individually/in group(s) to the development of scientific/technological knowledge in one or more domains of engineering.
 Research Skill PO5.
 Create, select, learn and apply appropriate techniques, Usage of modern tools resources, and modern engineering and IT tools, including prediction and modeling, to complex engineering activities with an understanding of the limitations.
 PO6.
 Possess knowledge and understanding of group Collaborative and dynamics, recognize opportunities and contribute positively to collaborative-multidisciplinary scientific research, demonstrate a capacity for self-management and teamwork, decision-making based on open- mindedness, objectivity and rational analysis in order to achieve common goals and further the learning of themselves as well as others.
 Multidisciplinary work P07.
-Demonstrate knowledge and understanding of engineering Project Management and and management principles and apply the same to one's Finance own work, as a member and leader in a team, manage projects efficiently in respective disciplines and economic and financial factors PO8.
-Communicate with the engineering community, and with Communication society at large, regarding complex engineering activities - confidently and effectively, such as, being able to comprehend and write effective reports and design documentation by adhering to appropriate standards, instructions
+Demonstrate knowledge and understanding of engineering and management principles and apply the same to one's own work, as a member and leader in a team, manage projects efficiently in respective disciplines and multidisciplinary environments after consideration of economic and financial factors.
+Project Management and Finance P08.
+Communicate with the engineering community, and with society at large, regarding complex engineering activities confidently and effectively, such as, being able to comprehend and write effective reports and design documentation by adhering to appropriate standards, make effective presentations, and give and receive clear instructions.
+Communication